 You may already have one!
 If not, you’ll find a staple gun is useful for so many things.
 Use it to staple your beautiful signs onto A-Boards and street signs.
 Just remember not to staple or nail anything on telephone poles.
 Those pole climbers will thank you for it!

 A-Boards can be a big investment but they are super duper effective!
 It’s best to have an A-Board at each turn from the main road.
-We were lucky enough to have A-Boards from a business of my dad’s but, no worries, I found instructions on how to build simple A-Board signs!
+Learn How To Make A-Board Signs.

 How To Create Garage Sale Signs